-Peace and security funders have outsized impact: with only $283 million in giving represented (a fraction of the roughly $2 billion foundations provided in 2013 focused on human rights), they are contributing to big changes—from the Iran agreement to building peace in Sierra Leone.
-We’ve captured some of these stories in the Spotlights found on this website and in the report, but these are just a small sampling of the contributions funders and their grantees are making toward ensuring global peace and security.
+Peace and security funders have outsized impact: with only $357 million in giving represented (a fraction of the roughly $2.7 billion foundations provided in 2014 focused on human rights), they are contributing to big changes—from tackling international piracy to building an underground railroad for women escaping ISIS.
+We’ve again captured some of these stories in the Spotlights found on this website and in the report, but these are just a small sampling of the contributions funders and their grantees are making toward ensuring global peace and security.

 The field of peace and security funding is incredibly diverse, both in terms of areas of focus and types of funders.

 The hundreds of millions of dollars granted every year in this sector are helping to prevent and mitigate conflict and build stable, resilient societies across the globe.
 As illustrated by the sample grants in the website and report, the range of activities within this spectrum is wide—from preventing atrocities to training “citizen reporters” in Burundi to more policy-oriented work, such as a project on U.S. drone policy.
 In addition to working on a variety of issues, funders in this field vary in type, regional focus, and average grant size.

 The Peace and Security Funding Index would be enhanced by more detailed grant descriptions.

 Peace and security funders can improve the understanding of their giving by providing more detailed information of a grant’s purpose and objective in their reporting.
 Nearly one-third of the grants we analyzed were included in one of the three “Other” categories, often due to a lack of specificity in the grant description.
 Providing additional detail would benefit the entire field and enable more in-depth analyses in the future.

 Photo Credit: United Nations Office for Outer Space Affairs